We are one international team.

 Our international capabilities are fundamental to the advice my team provides as media and technology companies are rarely bound by geographic barriers.
 The speed with which a new idea can be transformed into a global media property, or technology, also makes the sector a hugely exciting one to work in; new subsectors are being created at a phenomenal pace and old ones are being reinvented entirely.
-All of us can think of apps and software that we use every day in a work or consumer context that did not exist just a year or two ago.
 It’s fascinating to be a part of this change and a great industry to be involved with.

 I joined DC Advisory as an Associate in 2010 and am now an Executive Director in the Industrials team.

 I have advised both corporates and private equity firms across a number of Industrials subsectors, including capital goods, automotive, marine, aerospace and metals – with a particular focus on building efficiency and construction products.

 In recent years I have advised on the sale of Anesco to CBPE Capital, Swegon’s acquisition of P. Lemmens and the sale of a stake in Punch Powertrain to New Horizon Capital, the Chinese PE fund.

 The most interesting thing about what I do is the international nature of the Industrials sector.
 It allows our team to bring DC’s global reach and relationships to the fore.